H. S. Cunningham

-Sir Henry Stewart Cunningham KCIE (1832–1920) was a British lawyer and writer who served as the Advocate-General of Madras Presidency from 1872 to 1877.
+Sir Henry Stewart Cunningham KCIE (30 June 1832 – 3 September 1920) was a British lawyer and writer who served as the Advocate-General of Madras Presidency from 1872 to 1877.

 Early life and education

+He was born in 1832 to Rev. John William Cunningham, and his second wife Mary Calvert, the third child of the marriage.
+His father was vicar of Harrow; he was caricatured in the novel The Vicar of Wrexhill by Frances Trollope, one of his parishioners.
+His mother was a daughter of Harry Calvert, and wished him to go into the Church of England.

-Cunningham was born in 1832 to Rev. John William Cunningham who was the Vicar of Harrow.
-Cunningham was educated at Harrow and graduated in law from the Trinity College, Oxford.
-He was called to the bar in 1859.
+Brought up in an evangelical vicarage, Cunningham was first sent to the school of the Rev. George Renaud at Bayford House.
+He was then educated from 1845 at Harrow School, and matriculated in 1851 at Trinity College, Oxford, graduating B.A. in 1856 and M.A. in 1860.
+He was called to the bar in 1859 at the Inner Temple.

 Career

 Cunningham practised in the United Kingdom and in British India and rose to become Advocate-General of the Madras Presidency in 1872.
 In 1877, he was appointed judge of the Calcutta High Court and served from 1877 to 1887.
 In 1878, he was appointed member of the Indian Famine Commission to look into the causes of the Great Famine of 1876–78.

 Death

 He was made a Knight Commander of the Order of the Indian Empire on 1 January 1889.
 Cunningham died in 1920.